Col du Petit Ballon: Details of climb

 From the north, the climb starts in Munster from where the climb is 11.6 km long, gaining 773 m in altitude, at an average gradient of 6.7%.
 The climb proper starts at Luttenbach-près-Munster, where it leaves the D10.
 From here, the climb is 9.3 km long, at an average gradient of 8.1%.

 From the north-west, the climb starts at Metzeral, passing through the village of Sondernach, where the route leaves the D10.
 The total distance is 12.8 km, gaining 678 m in altitude, at an average gradient of 5.3%.

 It is also possible to access the col via the D43 from Wihr-au-Val to the north-east from where the climb is 16.0 km long, gaining 844 m in altitude, at an average gradient of 5.3%.

 Tour de France

 The col was used for the first time on Stage 10 of the 2014 Tour de France, when the leader over the summit was the Spanish rider, Joaquim Rodríguez.
+The col was used again on Stage 20 of the 2023 Tour de France.
+The leader over the summit was the French rider Thibaut Pinot.
+During that stage, the top of the climb became known as the "virage pinot" (Pinot's corner).
+Pinot's fans gathered at the summit to cheer the rider during the last Tour de France mountain stage of his career.